killermann/facilitator-cards/content/cards/frequently-asked-questions.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Prepare a numbered list of frequently asked questions on flip chart or somewhere the entire group can see.
-Ask the group what question(s) they\'d like to discuss or get answered (have them shout out the number of the question).
-Answer the question.
+explanation: "Prepare a numbered list of \"frequently asked questions\" that the entire group can read.
+These can be questions you often answer for groups like this, things people are wondering but afraid to ask, or unanswered questions surfaced earlier.
+Ask for a volunteer to shout a number of a question they want answered.
+Read the question aloud then answer it yourself, or have a volunteer try.
 Repeat."
 longer_context: ""
 external_link: ""
 general_notes: ""